The Xometry app works best with JavaScript enabled!

 The reflectivity and melting and vaporization temperatures of a particular material have an enormous impact on the final quality of a laser cut.
 Reflectivity affects the ability of the material to absorb energy from the laser beam.
 In contrast, a material’s melting and vaporization temperatures impact the required power and energy density needed to complete a cut.
 Copper and its alloys are materials that are notorious for being difficult to laser cut due to their tendency to reflect infrared light; however, with the right type of laser and the right settings, it can be done.
 This article will review the most important factors in laser cutting copper.

-What Is the Definition of Copper Laser Cutting?
+What Is Copper Laser Cutting?

 Copper laser cutting is the act of through-cutting a copper workpiece with a laser cutting machine.
 Fiber lasers are the best type for cutting copper.
 Copper readily absorbs the blue, violet, and ultraviolet wavelengths from fiber lasers.
 It is also possible to laser-cut copper using a CO2 laser.
 However, copper is not a natural candidate for cutting with CO2 lasers because it tends to reflect the red and infrared wavelengths generated by CO2 lasers.
 To compensate for the lower laser energy absorption, the copper workpiece must first be coated with a metal marking spray or paste that is able to absorb the CO2 laser energy.
 The process is less efficient than cutting copper with a fiber laser.
 Because of this, CO2 lasers are generally best for cutting copper in the context of hobbyist and small business applications.
 The fiber laser is more appropriate for industrial settings due to its efficiency and superior cut quality.
 Figure 1 is an example of a laser-cut copper: